🤑 You have $200 tuition credit

 FINAL PROJECT

-Across six targeted assignments, you’ll shape your own original comic from logline to polished 20-page script — a story arc, characters, and world that’s fully yours.
+Across five targeted assignments, you’ll shape your own original comic from logline to polished 20-page script — a story arc, characters, and world that’s fully yours.
 It’s your first submission-ready issue, portfolio gold, and the start of something real.

 INSTRUCTOR